-Total.....
-6,000,000 shares Common Stock Outstanding af-

-Use of Proceeds......
-Up to \$70 million of the net proceeds will be used to expand the Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes.
+U.S. Offering......
+4,800,000 shares International Offering.....
+1,200,000 shares used to expand the Network, including purchasing transmission equipment facilities and support systems, international fiber capacity and satellite earth station facilities for new and existing routes.
 The remaining net proceeds will be used to fund operating losses and for working capital and other general corporate purposes.
 The net proceeds also may be used for investments in potential joint ventures, strategic alliances or acquisitions, although the Company is not currently party to any agreement or understanding relating to any such transaction.
 See "Use of Proceeds."